-When you have kids, creating and following a routine may feel like trying to climb Mount Everest with your kids hanging around your legs.
+When you have kids, creating a routine (and following it) may feel like trying to climb Mount Everest with your kids hanging around your legs.

 Sure, you may have your child on a sleep schedule or they may eat every three hours, but what about your schedule?
 Do you follow a routine yourself?
 Do you have a schedule that your entire family follows?

 Routines can benefit everyone in your family, not just your toddler.
 Here’s how to create a routine and which programs are most helpful.

 Especially since quitting my job, having my kids home from daycare, and starting a blog, my schedule has been all over the place.
 I’m the type of person who needs eight hours of sleep to function (ten would be great), but I was staying up all hours of the night to get things done.

 When my toddler doesn’t get enough sleep or doesn’t follow her routine, it’s obvious.
 I’m beginning to realize that I’m the same way.

 I had been craving a routine, but I was ignoring the signs and struggling to get my life in order.